zzonyo/trust-docs-test/source/index.html.md

 It seems that most of the abnormal websocket  issues (such as disconnect, websocket close )(websocket: close 1006 (abnormal closure))are caused by different network environment.
 The following measures can effectively reduce websocket issues.

 It would be better if the server is located in 1a area of AWS Tokyo with url api.hbdm.vn and implement websocket re-connection mechanism.
-Both market heartbeat and order heartbeat should response with Pong with different format, following  Websocket market heartbeat and account heartbeat requirement.<a href=https://docs.huobigroup.com/docs/coin_margined_swap/v1/cn/#472585d15d>here</a>
+Both market heartbeat and order heartbeat should response with Pong with different format, following  Websocket market heartbeat and account heartbeat requirement.<a href=https://huobiapi.github.io/docs/coin_margined_swap/v1/cn/#472585d15d>here</a>

 ### Q4:  what is the difference between api.hbdm.com and api.hbdm.vn?

 The api.hbdm.vn uses AWS's CDN service. it should be more stable and faster for AWS users.
-The api.hbdm.com uses Cloudflare's CDN service
+The api.hbdm.com uses Cloudflare's CDN service.

 ### Q5: What is the colocation service ? which attention points should we know ?

 Actually ,colo corresponds to a vpc node, which directly connects to  private network of huobi's future, so it will reduce the latency between the client and the Huobi future server (bypassing the CDN)

-huobi future and huobi swap have the same colo, so the domain name connecting the swap api and the future api are the same.
+huobi future and huobi swap have the same colo, so the domain name connecting the USDT swap api and the future api are the same.

 Note : Colo needs to use api.hbdm.com for signature(authentication) to avoid getting 403 error: Verification failure.

 ### Q6: Why does signature verification return failure (403: Verification failure) ?

 The signature process of swap is similar to huobi future .
 In addition to the following precautions,please refer to the swap or future demo to verify whether the signature is successful.
-Please check your own signature code after demo verification is successful.The swap code demo is <a href=https://docs.huobigroup.com/docs/coin_margined_swap/v1/en/#code-demo>here</a>.
-The future code demo is <a href=https://docs.huobigroup.com/docs/dm/v1/en/#code-demo>here</a>.The option code demo is <a href=https://docs.huobigroup.com/docs/option/v1/en/#code-demo>here</a>.
+Please check your own signature code after demo verification is successful.
+The swap code demo is <a href=https://huobiapi.github.io/docs/coin_margined_swap/v1/cn/#2cff7db524>here</a>.
+The future code demo is <a href=https://huobiapi.github.io/docs/dm/v1/cn/#2cff7db524>here</a>.

 1. Check if the API key is valid and copied correctly.
 2. Check if the IP is in whitelist